 Siwandu is set in a great location...

 The central areas of South Camp, located between the southernmost tent, #7, and Tent #6, are tastefully decorated and comfortably furnished, with interesting African art and wooden furniture that includes some beautiful writing desks.
-The main difference, however, is that the whole of the main area is raised up on stilts – offering lovely views.
+The whole of the main area here is raised on stilts, offering lovely river views.
 Dinner is served on a different raised area each evening to add variety.
-There is another swimming pool here and a separate dining area as well as a small shop selling curios and useful items such as sun cream.
-If guests stay in the North Camp they can asked to be driven to the shop in the South Camp.
+The main swimming pool is here and a separate dining area as well as a small shop selling curios and useful items such as sun cream.

-Natural reds and yellows are used throughout the rooms, which results in a simple yet stylish feel, while subtle touches such as full-length mirrors make the rooms feel really quite luxurious.
-The furniture is locally made, and includes a bed, wardrobe and dresser (with safe).
-Decoration comes from a selection of artefacts from different ethnicities found in Zanzibar.
+Natural reds and yellows are used throughout the rooms, resulting in a simple, stylish feel, while subtle touches such as full-length mirrors adding a tone of luxury..
+The furniture is locally made, and includes a bed, wardrobe and dresser with a digital safe.
+The décor is enhanced by selection of artefacts from around Zanzibar.

-Each room has convenient power points where you can charge batteries using a standard British plug.
+Each room has convenient power points where you can charge batteries using a multiplug adaptor (UK, European and American).
 For hot nights there is also a cooling fan, but no air conditioning.
 There are no mosquito nets over the beds, but the windows are mesh-covered, so the whole room is essentially insect-proof.
 The Siwandu area seems mercifully free of tsetses and has few mosquitos.

-The bathroom is really just an extension of the bedroom, albeit with a canvas partition that can be let down for privacy.
-The ‘his and hers’ sinks are deep brass bowls and there is also a proper flush toilet.
-Step right through the bathroom into the outside shower area itself, and in most of the rooms these have views down to the lakeshore, and the sight of passing wildlife.
+The spacious bathroom is an extension of the bedroom, with a canvas partition that can be let down for privacy, double basins (deep brass bowls) and and a standard flush toilet.
+Stepping through the bathroom you reach the outside shower area itself, and in most of the rooms these have views down to the lakeshore, and the sight of passing wildlife.
 The shower areas have good toiletries – very nice shower gel, conditioner and shampoo – and plenty of warm water.

-Our viewSelous Safari Camp has a comfortable, unexpectedly homely feel and a great lakeside location.
-The tents are of a very high standard – the best in the park.
-Excellent service and guiding mark it out as a high-quality operation that pays real attention to detail.
+Our viewSiwandu has a very comfortable, stylish feel and a superb, lakeside location.
+The tents are of a very high standard – the best canvas rooms in the park.
+Excellent service and guiding mark this camp out as a very high-quality operation that pays real attention to detail.
 We felt it was occasionally just a little too formal, but it will certainly please you if you gravitate more to hotel rooms than camping.

 Ideal length of stay: 3–4 nights

-Directions: The Selous is a 35-minute flight from Dar es Salaam, and the camp is only a five-minute drive from the airstrip.
-Alternatively, it is around a six-hour drive from Dar – depending on the weather and therefore the state of the roads.
+Directions: The Selous is a 35-minute flight from Dar es Salaam, and the camp is a 15-minute drive from the airstrip.
+Alternatively, it is around a 6-7-hour drive from Dar – depending on the weather and the state of the roads.